venom-blockchain/venom-blockchain.github.io/docs/start/learn/glossary.md

 By default giver deployed on the `0:ece57bcc6c530283becbbd8a3b24d3c5987cdddc3c8b7b33be6e4a6312490415` address in [local-node](https://github.com/tonlabs/evernode-se).

+Also, you can [setup custom contract](https://github.com/broxus/locklift#note-about-giver-settings) as Giver in Locklift.

 ### Keys

 The private and public keys are large numbers that are utilized in a complex mathematical process for encrypting, decrypting, signing, and verifying messages.